Updated June 9, 2021

 - Notes from the field: Lessons on music history, plus conversations with special guests including composers, publishers, recording engineers, singers, and arts advocates

-- Community-building: Icebreakers, individual performances, and activities that promote teamwork while fostering individual growth
+- Community-building: Icebreakers, individual performances, and activities that promoted teamwork while fostering individual growth

-Our faculty has spent the last several months testing music technology platforms, and we’ve selected the best ones for our remote learning.
+Our faculty spent months testing music technology platforms, and we selected the best ones for our remote learning.
 Executive and Artistic Director Kent Jue writes: “As an instructor, I am incredibly pleased with the new platforms I have at my disposal.
-They will allow me to focus on creating engaging lessons and beautiful music.
-The boys will have a rich and rewarding experience.
+They allow me to focus on creating engaging lessons and beautiful music.
+The boys are having a rich and rewarding experience.
 That’s a good feeling as a teacher.”

-Here are a few of the technologies we will use:
+Here are a few of the technologies we are using: